-As an LLM student focusing on human rights issues, and hoping to one day build a practice around human rights law, it surprises me to find that so few of the aspiring criminal lawyers I talk to are familiar with the term: “universal jurisdiction.”
+As an LLM student focusing on human rights issues, and hoping to one day build a practice around criminal law, it surprises me to find that so few of the aspiring criminal lawyers I talk to are familiar with the term: “universal jurisdiction.”

 In a nutshell, universal jurisdiction is a rule of custom which says that, when it comes to certain heinous crimes, any state may choose to prosecute the offender — no matter where the offender is from, no matter who the offender happens to be, and no matter where the crime took place.
 This international rule came about because of pirates robbing ships at sea.
 It was clear that all states would need to act together in order to bring pirates to justice.
 Today, however, universal jurisdiction has been extended to cover genocide, torture and other crimes against humanity.